stat-void/Youtube-Livestream-Chat/README.md

 I've changed my mind regarding the other project, for now.
 I'll finish V3, then make a video about my findings.

 - Keyword listener view - Quick test if everything works.
-- User listener view - Add a highlighting option to it alongside the Keyword Listener View.
+- User listener view - Quick test if everything works.
 - Investigate Youtube Data API V1.
 Apparently it doesn't need quotas, but it also is deprecated and potentially eventually shut down?
 - Backlog - Submenus for the general tab picker - So that all of these ideas can be better grouped?
 For example, a general option for "chat", that opens a submenu to pick between 3 actual choices - the regular chat, focus mode, or the new keyword listener view?
 - Backlog - Data conversion to JSON has been made, but there was a peculiar timer bug that I want to investigate a bit in terms of reducing Unity dependencies and making a pure C# solution.
 For some reason, Using a custom timer that does send event notifications upon passing, causes UnityWebRequest to stop working?